ayomideasubiojo/Side-Hustle/README.md

 # Side-Hustle-Project-
-Side Hustle Internship Program was taken in the year 2022
+Side Hustle Internship Captone Project Program was taken in the year 2022 by the Group ....
+Team Lead: